ft-interactive/buildpack-logstash/README.md

 You should now be ingesting data via Logstash!
 Note that Logstash is kinda tempermental and you should really review your logs to ensure it's working.

+### Adding Logstash plugins:

+This is optional.
+To set a list of Logstash plugins to install, supply an env var named LOGSTASH_PLUGINS with each item separated by semi-colon:

+`LOGSTASH_PLUGINS="logstash-output-slack;logstash-input-websocket"`